andyckt/humanoid/README.md

 ### How It Works

 1. The `WaitingList` component collects emails from users.
+2. The emails are sent to the `/api/subscribe` endpoint.
-2. The `subscribeToWaitingList` function in `lib/email-service.ts` handles the submission to Supabase.
+3. The `subscribeToWaitingList` function in `lib/email-service.ts` handles the submission to MongoDB.
-3. Emails are stored in the `waiting_list` table in Supabase.
+4. Emails are stored in the `AHR` collection in MongoDB.

+### Admin Dashboard

+An admin dashboard is available at `/admin` to view all collected emails.

+- Access the admin page at: http://localhost:3000/admin (when running locally)
+- Password: AHR2025

+The admin dashboard features:
+- Password protection
+- List of all emails collected
+- Timestamps for when users joined the waiting list

 ### Production Deployment

 For production deployment, make sure to:

+1. Set up a MongoDB Atlas account and create a database
+2. Create a collection named `AHR` to store the emails
-1. Set the environment variables in your hosting platform (Vercel, Netlify, etc.)
+3. Set the environment variables in your hosting platform (Vercel, Netlify, etc.)
-2. Remove the hardcoded fallback values in `lib/supabase.ts` before deploying to production
-3. Consider implementing rate limiting to prevent abuse of the email submission endpoint
+4. Consider implementing rate limiting to prevent abuse of the email submission endpoint
+5. Consider using a more secure authentication method for the admin page in production